 We compared these shovels using four metrics; Construction and Durability, Ergonomics, Features, and Versatility.
-Using these metrics, we highlight which models are best for different applications, as well as determine what shovel is the most versatile gardening tool.
+Using these metrics, we highlight which models are best for different applications and determine which shovel is the most versatile gardening tool.

 Construction & Durability

-Let's face it, shovels take a severe beating in most households and backyards, so they need to be able to handle some serious abuse.
-How the blade is attached to the handle, how the blade is constructed, and what materials the handle is made from are important factors that affect a shovel's durability.
+Shovels take a severe beating in most households and backyards, so they need to be able to handle some serious abuse.
+How the blade is constructed and attached to the handle and what materials the handle is made from are important factors that affect a shovel's durability.
 The reigning beefcake in our shovel toughness testing is the Fiskars Long Handle It features a 14-gauge steel blade welded to a 16-gauge steel shaft.
-We performed a flex test by wedging each shovel under an unmeasurably large boulder while a 150-lb tester leaned his full weight on the handle end.
+We performed a flex test by wedging each shovel under an unmeasurably large boulder while a 150-lb tester leaned his full weight on the handle.
 The Fiskars shovel didn't flex at all, while the fiberglass handled Nupla Round Point flexed so much that we backed for fear it would snap.
 Not all fiberglass is the same, and the Hooyman Heavy Duty and Bully Tools 14-gauge Round Point shovels both showed minimal flexing.
 The AMES digging shovel flexed more than the Hooyman and the Bully tools, but not so much that we were worried about snapping the handle like the Nupla.

 For the specialized shovels, the Spear Head Spade has a long and durable fiberglass handle that's suited for prying at roots, while the Root Slayer and Root Assassin have shorter handles that flex less.
-They both have plastic on the end of their handles, but it is a high-quality plastic that feels more durable than the plastic hand on the Bond Mini D. Still, the root busting models are not recommended for anything more than light prying.
+They both have plastic on the end of their handles, but it is a high-quality plastic that feels more durable than the plastic hand on the Bond Mini D. Still, we don't recommend the root-busting models for anything more than light prying.

 The Nupla Round Point has the greatest rise angle, measuring a dramatic 39°.
-This is great for shoveling dirt and gravel at ground level but is so steep that it makes shoveling from waist height as you might from a truck bed or wheelbarrow more difficult.
+This is great for shoveling dirt and gravel at ground level but is so steep that shoveling from waist height — as you might from a truck bed or wheelbarrow — is more difficult.
 The Fiskars Long Handle brings some nice ergonomic design to the game by having a double angled handle, initially 33°, then easing off to 25°.
-The Hooyman and the Bully Tools have a rise angle close to the ergonomic recommendations with 28.8° and 31° respectively.
+The Hooyman and the Bully Tools have a rise angle close to the ergonomic recommendations with 28.8° and 31°, respectively.
 The Root Assassin and Root Slayer have the smallest rise angles, but these tools are designed to cut roots and break up rocky soils, not transport material.

 The shovel's handle design also gets some scrutiny in our ergonomics metric.
-The majority of shovel handles over the ages have been round hardwood shafts, and though today's top models aren't radically different, modern tool makers have added a few tweaks that make using a shovel a little easier.
+The majority of shovel handles over the ages have been round hardwood shafts.
+Though today's top models aren't radically different, modern tool makers have added a few tweaks that make using a shovel a little easier.

-The Hooyman and the Spear Head Spade both feature tacky handle coatings at the hilt and midpoint of the shovel handle.
-This is enormously helpful for when you need to choke up on the shovel handle when you have a gallon of dirt on the shovel blade.
-This may not feel like a huge advantage initially, but over time after loads of dirt, it makes a big difference.
+The Hooyman and the Spear Head Spade feature tacky handle coatings at the hilt and midpoint of the shovel handle.
+This is enormously helpful when you need to choke up on the shovel handle when you have a gallon of dirt on the shovel blade.
+This may not feel like a huge advantage initially, but it makes a big difference over time after loads of dirt.

 Among the root-busting shovels, we favored the circular handle of the Radius Garden Root Slayer.
 It allows for many different grip options as you pull and push it from many different angles to saw through roots, while the Root Assassin's D-handle isn't as accommodating.